modestimpala/VotVChaosMod/README.md

 1. Start your game with UE4SS enabled, through r2modman or manual setup.

-2. Run `run.bat` or `python ./main.py` inside pyChaosMod dir to start the overlay and Twitch integration.
+2. Launch ChaosBot from main menu
+- Optionally, launch exe or .py file manually from pyChaosMod folder

+3. Either pause the game or open inventory to see buttons to toggle the mod and other functions

-3. In-game controls:
+Optional In-game keybinds:

 - F8: Toggle Chaos Mod on/off